Jacozar/ProgrammingAssigment_Week4/README.md

+#Programming Assigment Week4
+This script solve the assigment from the Getting and Cleaning Data Course

-To run the sript run_analysis.R you need the follow files are in your work directory:
+To run run_analysis.R you need the follow files are in your work directory:

 ./run_analysis.R
 ./features.txt